PA Curriculum

 Semester 3

-• This course will focus on diseases of the gastrointestinal, rheumatologic, and renal systems.
+• This course will focus on diseases of the gastrointestinal, renal, and rheumatologic systems.
 The pathophysiology, presentation, diagnosis, treatment, and prevention of diseases involving these topics will be discussed.

-• Students will be introduced to hemodynamic derangements in multiorgan system failure patients, including shock, trauma, cardiac arrest, acid-base and electrolyte management, and nutritional support.
-Other topics covered include ventilator management, invasive procedures, and diagnostic methods used in ICU care.
+• This course will introduce students to hemodynamic derangements in multiorgan system failure patients, including shock, trauma, cardiac arrest, acid-base and electrolyte management, and nutritional support.
+Other topics covered include COVID-19 pneumonia, ventilator management, invasive procedures, and diagnostic methods used in ICU care.

-• Students will be introduced to process of aging as it affects the human body and mind.
+• This course will introduce students to the process of aging as it affects the human body and mind.
 Atypical presentations of common acute and chronic diseases as they are seen in older populations will be addressed as will the challenges of managing various and concomitant disease states.
-Pharmacologic therapy in older patients, Alzheimer’s disease, dementia, patient compliance issues, and end-of-life care will be discussed as well.
+Pharmacologic therapy in older patients, Alzheimer's disease, dementia, patient compliance issues, and end-of-life care will be discussed as well.

-• This course for physician assistants focuses upon common bedside procedures performed in clinical situations.
-Procedures taught range from vital sign taking and phlebotomy to invasive procedures such as thoracentesis and central line placement.
-Using peer practicums (phlebotomy and venipuncture) and simulation models for more invasive procedures, key concepts and techniques will be taught.
+• This course for physician assistant students focuses on common bedside procedures performed in clinical practice.
+Procedures taught range from simple laceration repair and phlebotomy to invasive procedures such as lumbar puncture and endotracheal intubation.
+Using peer practicums (venipuncture) and simulation models for more invasive procedures, key concepts and techniques will be taught.

 Second Year